 The blue camas is a perennial herb.
-It blooms in May an June and can tolerate a dry summer.
+It blooms in May and June and can tolerate a dry summer.

 Domestic and wild hoofed animals like to eat the greens and farm pigs will eat the bulbs.

-The bulbs of the plant were dug and steamed in pits.
+The bulbs of the plant can be steamed in pits.
 A healthy sugar called “inulin” develops in the bulbs when they’re cooked.
 They can be eaten whole, or dried and pounded into flour.

 Camas is planted as a decorative plant, and used as grazing for sheep and cows.